sgreer77/gemtools/README.rst

 		-k seq lanes to consider
 	Output:
-		-z Output directory for output fastq files (Optional); subsetted RA and I1 files will be generated here
+		-z Output directory for output fastq files; subsetted RA and I1 files will be generated here